Georgia in the Eurovision Song Contest: History

 In 2018, Georgia internally selected Iriao (billed as Ethno-Jazz Group Iriao for the contest) to represent them in Lisbon, Portugal with the song "For You".
 In spite of its English name, it was their first entry performed entirely in the Georgian language.
 The song resulted in another non-qualification, with Georgia finishing last in their semi-final once again.
 For 2019, their act for Tel Aviv was selected through Georgia's Star, the Georgian version of the Pop Idol franchise.
 The selected artist was Oto Nemsadze with the song "Keep On Going", their second entry that is completely in Georgian, which later failed to reach the final, placing 14th in the first semi-final with 62 points.

 Georgia's Star was used once again for 2020, with the chosen artist being Tornike Kipiani with the song "Take Me As I Am".
 However, the 2020 contest was later cancelled due to the COVID-19 pandemic, and Kipiani was later retained as the Georgian representative for 2021, this time with the song "You".
 The song failed to qualify for the final, with Georgia finishing 16th in their semi-final.
 Another internal selection was carried out for 2022, with the band Circus Mircus and their song "Lock Me In" being chosen to represent Georgia; they too failed to qualify for the final, finishing 18th (last) in their semi-final.

+For the 2023 contest, Georgia selected the representative through The Voice Georgia, and Iru Khechanovi emerged as winner.
+Iru's song "Echo", was chosen internally, but she could not manage to qualify to the final either, placing 12th in the second semi-final with 33 points.
+An internal selection took place to determine Nutsa Buzaladze as the Georgian representative for 2024.
+Buzaladze ultimately qualified for the final and finished 21st overall.